champrats/terraform-projects/terraform-azure-demo/README.md

 	- Reference: [Terraform Installation Guide](https://developer.hashicorp.com/terraform/install)
 	- You can also refer to this: [HCP Linux installation](https://developer.hashicorp.com/terraform/install)

 After you have installed all the prerequisites, create your project repository.
-You can decide where and how to organize your project folders.
+You can decide where and how to organise your project folders.

 For example, you might create a folder structure like this:
 `C:\deta-enjinia\terraform-projects`